Curved Representation Space of Vision Transformers: Introduction

-Our research questions and findings can be summarized as follows.
-1. \textit{How does the representation space of Transformers look like?} To answer this, we analyze the output movement of the penultimate layer with respect to the linear movement of the input.
-We find that for some input data, the directions of successive movements of the output significantly change in the case of Transformers unlike CNNs, indicating that \textbf{the representation space of Transformers is locally curved}.
+1. \textit{How does the representation space of Transformers look like?} To answer this, we analyze the movement of the penultimate layer's output with respect to the linear movement of the input.
+We use the adversarial gradient produced by FGSM~\cite{goodfellow2015fgsm} as the direction of movement in the input space, to investigate the linearity of the feature space of the models.
+We find that the directions of successive movements of the output significantly change in the case of Transformers unlike CNNs, indicating that \textbf{the representation space of Transformers is locally curved}.

 2. \textit{What makes Transformers robust to input perturbation?} \textbf{We find that the curved regions in the representation space account for the robustness of Transformers}.
-When a data is located in a curved region, the movement of the output by the perturbation of the input data follows a curved trajectory.
-This makes it hard to move the data out of its decision region with a small amount of perturbation, which explains high robustness of Transformers for the data.
+When a data is located in a curved region, a series of linear perturbations to the input move the output point along a curved trajectory.
+This makes it hard to move the data out of its decision region along a short and straight line, which explains high robustness of Transformers for the data.

 3. \textit{Then, why is the prediction of Transformers underconfident?} Although it takes many steps to escape from a curved decision region and reach a decision boundary, we find that a decision boundary is actually located closely to the original output.
 We demonstrate a simple trick to reach the decision boundary quickly.
 I.e., when a small amount of random noise is added to the input data, its output can jump out of the locally curved region and arrive at a linear region, from which a closely located decision boundary can be reached by adding only a small amount of perturbation.
-This reveals that \textbf{the decision boundary exits near the original data in the representation space, which explains the underconfident predictions of Transformers}.
-4. \textit{When are the curved regions created and how do they influence the training process?} To answer this, we examine the curvedness of the representation space during training.
-Interestingly, curved regions already start to form at an early training stage.
-This causes difficulty of training of Transformers, because \textbf{once a training data is trapped in a curved region, it hardly escapes the region and its training loss is hardly reduced for the rest of the training process}.
-This explains larger training loss values observed in training of Transformers in comparison to those of CNNs.
+This reveals that \textbf{the decision boundary exists near the original data in the representation space, which explains the underconfident predictions of Transformers}.

+We also present additional observations examining what contributes to the curved representation space of Transformers and when the curvedness is formed during training.